Coding challenges on Honeypot

-Every developer on Honeypot is prescreened before he is accepted onto a batch.
+Every developer on Honeypot is prescreened before being accepted into a batch.
 This is beneficial for both sides: for devs, passing the challenge grants access to a platform with high quality companies and job offers, and for companies, pre-screening simplifies their work.
 Here’s how it all works…

 Our first step for evaluation is activity on relevant public profiles.
 In cases where the developer doesn’t have any opensource code on GitHub or contributions on other platforms we offer a challenge.
 The challenges are delivered through git repositories hosted on GitHub that contain a simple description of the task.
 After results are submitted and the developer is accepted onto a batch this repository gets shared with companies.
 We are currently beta-testing our initial set of challenges and using the learnings to improve and further expand the variety of our challenges.